Investing

 Options chains give you some stock data.
 This data is helpful when making trading decisions.

-Derivation Of Options Value from Underlying Securities
+Derivation Of Option Value from Underlying Securities

 As I said, you can do a good trend analysis from the Options chain.
 If you don’t know how to read an option chain, learn that first.